Prathameshsci369/Detector/README_EN.md

 ## Contributing

-We welcome contributions to the **Detector** library!
+We welcome contributions to the **techfinder** library!
 If you'd like to report bugs, suggest new features, or help improve the documentation, feel free to open an issue or submit a pull request.